START

 A single mother at 19, she chose to support herself and her young son rather than depend on her family for support.
 She went from being basically illiterate, to a successful shop owner on Jackson Street, to the first official woman doctor in Oregon while in her late thirties.

 In her later years, she campaigned for women’s rights, the temperance movement and also for eugenics, which became a popular mode of thought in 1920s America.
-Her gravestone, in Yakima County, Oregon, reads “Only the enterprising and the brave are actuated to become pioneers.”
+Her gravestone, in Yakima County, Washington, reads “Only the enterprising and the brave are actuated to become pioneers.”

 Special thanks to Samantha Starns, Adventure Elopement Photographer, for voicing this character.
 Learn more about Sam Starns here.